assaft/pitalk/README.md

 ```bash
 ssh pitalk_admin@PI-IP
 ```
-* Install pitalk and its dependencies:
+* Install pitalk and its dependencies.
+Note that this includes `Dropbox-Uploader`, which will ask for the `App key` and `App secret` mentioned above.
+It will also ask you to open a link in your web browser for creating an access token.
 ```
 sudo apt -y install git
 git clone https://github.com/assaft/pitalk.git
 cd pitalk
 ./scripts/install_admin.sh
 ```

 ### Create users
 Repeat the process below for each user: